gturpin-dev/PostTypeHandler/README.md

 - Easily add new Post Types
 - Easily add new Taxonomies
 - Easily link Post Types to Taxonomies & vice versa
+- Easily add new columns to the admin and manage them ( populate, sort )

 ## Installation